cis3296s23/DungeonHuntingRPG/README.md

 interact with the bot with commands to decide what actions they want to take.
 # How to run
  - Download the latest [release](https://github.com/cis3296s23/DungeonHuntingRPG/releases)
- - Move files into the directory of the project
+ - Open the code in an IDE and move files into the directory of the project
  - Setup Discord bot as shown in [Technical Information](#technical-information)
  - In bot.py, enter the discord bot token into the section shown below
 ```